 Before you start searching for a property, begin your research on the suburb/s you wish to live in.
 Let’s break this down and see what this looks like.

 Get to know the area during different hours of the day and night.
 Does the street become busy with cars or is it more of a walking-the-dog kind of place?
 Do you feel comfortable walking around?
 Or does it feel like you shouldn’t be there?
 Do all the homes look like a fortress?
 Or maybe there’s graffiti on every wall and building?
 If it feels and looks unsafe, it probably is.

 Another way to check the safety of the area is by completing a mock insurance quote.
 If the premium is higher than what you expected, it's because the insurance company deems it a riskier place to live.
 On the other hand, if it’s lower, the area is considered safer.
-The more insurance claims and payouts completed the higher the premiums go.
+The more insurance claims and payouts completed in that area, the higher the premiums go.

 For those looking at an apartment, you will want to feel safe in all of its common areas.
 Find out where the light switches are and how well they illuminate those areas too.
 For outdoor areas, such as the entrances to the complex, the use of motion-activated lights or regular lights that are turned on as the night begins.